zzb-nice/DOA_est_Master/README.markdown

 If the code or methods provided in this project have been helpful for your research or work, please cite the following reference:

 > **A Deep Learning-Based Supervised Transfer Learning Framework for DOA Estimation with Array Imperfections**
-> Authors: Bo Zhou, Kaijie Xu, Dan Xu, Mengdao Xing
+> Authors: Bo Zhou, Kaijie Xu, Yinghui Quan, Mengdao Xing
 > Journal/Conference: To be determined
 > DOI: To be determined